lapps/org.lappsgrid.examples/README.md

 ## Maven packing

-We complete to set up all necessary configuration to pack things up.
-Now, we are one step away; put those configurations in the right place.
-Move `webapp` directory in source directory `src/main/`.
+We have now almost set up all necessary configurations for packing things up.
+The last step is to put those configurations in the right place by making sure that the `WEB-inf` directory from the archive in in the directory `src/main/webapp`.

 Finally, it's time to compile.
 Use maven to compile the package into a war file.